aravind-dd-11556/demo-polls/pantoai.md

-Whenever you start to review the code, check whether the changed method was used in any dependency files, if yes review that file and the method.
+When reviewing code, always verify if the modified method is referenced in any dependent files.
+If it is, review both the dependent file and the method usage to ensure consistency and correctness.